bblsh/kagu/README.md

 ### Prerequisites

-* To build on Debian or Ubuntu, install `libasound2-devel`.
+* To build the client on Debian or Ubuntu, install `libasound2-devel`.
-* To build on Fedora install `alsa-lib-devel`.
+* To build the client on Fedora install `alsa-lib-devel`.
+* Note: Running the server does not require installing additional dependencies.

 ### Clone the repo